Council merger gets government go-ahead

 The merger of two Somerset councils will go ahead next year after receiving final government approval.

-The single authority for Taunton Dean and West Somerset will come into being in April 2019 following agreement by the Secretary of State.
+The single authority for Taunton Deane and West Somerset will come into being in April 2019 following agreement by the Secretary of State.

 The new council will replace Taunton Deane Borough Council and West Somerset Council.